DmitryKolchin/AdvancedProgramming2024/SpellbookSearch/DevelopmentJournal.md

         return new string[] {Name, Target.ToString(), Type.ToString()};
     }
 ```
+*Figure 2.
+Function that returns an arrya of all spell fields that can be searched*
 Using this, I iterated through the array of spells, retrieved their associated keywords, and compared them to the query, with a maximum Levenshtein distance of 2:
 ```cs
  public static List<Spell> SearchSpells(List<Spell> spellList, string keyword)